 Argentina is a year round destination, but Patagonia is best visited from Dec to March for more temperate weather.

-We recommend spending 10 days to 3 weeks in Argentina, or combining it with a trip to Chile.
+10 days to 3 weeks in Argentina, or combining with Chile.

 Argentina’s capital, long considered the Paris of South America, has a rich history in its own right.
 From popular attractions to little-known gems, there are a million and one sights to see in this metropolis, which, just like its inhabitants, never sleeps.
 A modern metropolis buzzing with energy and European panache.

 Ringed by massive lakes and majestic mountains, the town of Bariloche in the heart of Argentina’s Lake District, is a stunner.
-This gorgeous mountain town is a great base for exploring the Nahuel Huapi National Park, one of the largest and most spectacular national parks in Argentina and a favorite vacation spot for Argentines and international visitors year-round.
+This gorgeous mountain town is a great base for exploring the Nahuel Huapi National Park, one of the largest and most spectacular parks in Argentina.
 Bariloche is a popular destination for nature lovers and adventure seekers alike.
-Activities include: flyfishing, hiking, climbing, kayaking, riding and rafting Skiing and snowboard enthusiasts will revel in delight during June and September when the mountains offer the perfect conditions for the sports.

 The southern-most city in the world, Ushuaia is not only the gateway to Antarctica, but also a paradise of raw beauty.
-HIke to Lake Esmeralda through the Valley of the Wolves and take in the striking beauty of this remote region on Earth.
+Hike to Lake Esmeralda though the Valley of the Wolves and take in the striking beauty of this remote region on Earth.
 Sail along the Beagle Channel and witness the migrating penguins on Hammer Island.
-Explore the small towns of Ushuaia with the soaring mountain rainge that surrounds it.
+Explore the small towns of Ushuaia with the soaring mountain range that surrounds it.